Nathalie Santa Maria is a pro at persevering.

 Difficult, but not impossible.
 She persevered.

 At the end of 2019, Santa Maria believed that 2020 would kick start a successful decade in her career in communications.
-So, she quit her full-time job last January to found not one, but two, businesses: Sunnyside Communications, a public relations consultancy, and Leaves from Stella, a nonprofit that provides scholarships and a pen-pal program to young adults who have lost a parent or sibling.
+So, she quit her full-time job last January and founded Leaves from Stella, a nonprofit that provides scholarships and a pen-pal program to young adults who have lost a parent or sibling.
 [See below for more information on the story behind Leaves from Stella’s name.]

 It’s an understatement to say that 2020 was a difficult year to begin anything, but Santa Maria is built for a challenge.